BloomTech-Labs/PT17_cityspire-d-ds/README.md

 [Docs](https://docs.labs.lambdaschool.com/data-science/)

 ## CitySprire APP:
-An app that analyzes data from cities such as populations, cost of living,\n rental rates, crime rates, park (walk score), and many other social \n and economic factors that are important in deciding where someone would like to live.\n This app will present such important data in an intuitive and easy to understand interface.\n
+An app that analyzes data from cities such as populations, cost of living, rental rates, crime rates, park (walk score), and many other social \n and economic factors that are important in deciding where someone would like to live.\n This app will present such important data in an intuitive and easy to understand interface.\n